marius1208/Web-App-DevOps-Project/README.md

 - **Backend:**
 Flask is used to build the backend of the application, handling routing, data processing, and interactions with the database.

 Terraform is used for managing infrastructure as code.
-It simplifies the process of building, changing, and versioning infrastructure configurations using a declarative language.
+It simplifies the process of building, changing, and versioning infrastructure configurations.

-Azure DevOps Pipelines help to compile, build, and deploy the code.
+Azure DevOps Pipelines helps to compile, build, and deploy the code.

 - **Frontend:**